Ramification conjecture and Hirzebruch's property of line arrangements: More questions and observations

 \section{More questions and observations}

-\parbf{Ramification of a polyhedral space.} A Euclidean polyhedral space with nonnegative curvature in the sense of Alexandrov has to be a pseudomanifold, possibly with a nonempty boundary.
+\parbf{Ramification of a polyhedral space.} A Euclidean polyhedral space with non-negative curvature in the sense of Alexandrov has to be a pseudomanifold, possibly with a non-empty boundary.

-In fact, a stronger statement holds, a Euclidean polyhedral space $\mathcal{P}$ has curvature bounded from below in the sense of Alexandrov if and only if its regular locus $\mathcal{P}^\circ$ is connected and convex in $\mathcal{P}$; i.e., any minimizing geodesic between points in $\mathcal{P}^\circ$ lies completely in $\mathcal{P}^\circ$ (compare \cite[Theorem 5]{milka}).
+In fact, a stronger statement holds, a Euclidean polyhedral space $\mathcal{P}$ has curvature bounded from below in the sense of Alexandrov if and only if its regular locus $\mathcal{P}^\circ$ is connected and convex in $\mathcal{P}$; that is, any minimizing geodesic between points in $\mathcal{P}^\circ$ lies completely in $\mathcal{P}^\circ$ (compare \cite[Theorem 5]{milka}).

 Recall that the {\it ramification} of $\mathcal{P}$ is defined as the completion of the universal cover $\tilde {\mathcal{P}}^\circ$ of the \emph{regular locus} $\mathcal{P}^\circ$.
-Next question is intended to generalise the Ramification conjecture to a wider setting that is not related to group actions.
+The Next question is intended to generalize the ramification conjecture to a wider setting that is not related to group actions.